SmartTokenLabs/token-negotiator/README.md

 import "@tokenscript/token-negotiator/dist/theme/style.css";
 ```

-Include the following Javascript to configure the Token Negotiator with issuers that your website will recognise.
+This code example configures the Token Negotiator to connect with the expansion punks non-fungible collection.
+If the end user has tokens inside this collection, the event hook 'tokens-selected' will be triggered.

 ```javascript
 import { Client } from "@tokenscript/token-negotiator";